quantifiedcode/python-anti-patterns/docs/correctness/no_name_in_module.rst

 Summary
 -------

-The imported module has no publically available member with this name.
+The imported module has no publicly available member with this name.
 Fix the import statement or remove any references to the non-existent name or else Python will raise an ``ImportError`` and the program will not successfully execute.

 Description
 -----------

-This error is commonly encountered when somebody makes a typo in the name of the imported member module, or the module has not publicly exposed the member for use by other modules.
+This error is commonly encountered when somebody makes a typo in the name of the imported member module, or the module has not publicly exposed the member for public use.

 Examples
 ----------